googleapis/python-texttospeech/UPGRADING.md

 # 2.0.0 Migration Guide

-The 2.0.0 release of `google-cloud-texttospeech` is based on a [new code generator](https://github.com/googleapis/gapic-generator-python) and has significant differences from the previous major release.
-This guide explains how to modify your code to be compatible with the latest major version of the library.
+The 2.0 release of the `google-cloud-texttospeech` client is a significant upgrade based on a [next-gen code generator](https://github.com/googleapis/gapic-generator-python), and includes substantial interface changes.
+Existing code written for earlier versions of this library will likely require updates to use this version.
+This document describes the changes that have been made, and what you need to do to update your usage.

 If you experience issues or have questions, please file an [issue](https://github.com/googleapis/python-texttospeech/issues).